Have you finally decided to launch your business this 2024?

 Don’t worry!
 The only thing you have to do is crowdfund.

-Crowdfunding allows you to raise money from friends, family, and other individuals.
+Crowdfunding allows you to raise small amounts of money from a number of people which commonly include friends, family, and other individuals.

 Let me explain further...

 We’re all familiar with business loans.
 Investors, banks, or other funding sources provide them.

 Crowdfunding is different.
 You raise money from a group of people who each contribute a smaller amount to the campaign - $10, $20, or $100.